-If you’re looking for more romantic getaway ideas, however, check out links to individual states and New England that we’ve provided beneath each State heading below.
-The following list of 110 destinations is merely the start.
-You’ll find hundreds more destinations near you.
+If you’re looking for more romantic getaway ideas, however, check out links to individual states, as well as our roundup of New England romantic getaways, that we’ve provided beneath each State heading below.
+And don’t miss our list of 150 romantic getaways in the USA; there are three in every state.

 Choose one (or all) and snuggle up.

 1. Hartford CT

 Hartford’s got men and women of letters galore – most notably, Mark Twain, Noah Webster, and Harriet Beecher Stowe.
 Stay within the hulking commercial buildings downtown, at the newly opened boutique hotel, The Goodwin.

 Or book a room at the new artsy Delamar, in the upscale shopping and dining district of West Hartford.

 Of course, Yale University takes center stage in New Haven, but foodies have been flocking to this college town for decades.
 Cool-kids of all ages can stay in a variety of class-act boutique hotels.